softchris/golang-book/01-basics/02-variables/README.md

 ## Assignment - define some variables and print them out

-In this exercise, you will define some variable you might need for the card game Texas Holdem.
+Define some variables you might need for the card game Texas Holdem and print them out.

+TODO

+## Solution

-1. Create a file *main.go* and give it the following content:
+Create a file *main.go* and give it the following content:

     ```go
     package main